Book unique condos, vacation rentals, and more on Airbnb

-Most people prefer to visit in April and May, when conditions are perfect and summertime crowds — and peak prices — have yet to arrive.
+Most people prefer to book vacation rentals for April and May, when conditions are perfect and summertime crowds — and peak prices — have yet to arrive.
 Regardless of when you’re traveling, be sure to pack your sunscreen, sunglasses, and sunhat.

 For a leisurely stroll past fishing charters, water activity kiosks, tasty restaurants, and boutiques, there’s Destin Harbor’s quarter-mile boardwalk.
 This is the hub of commercial and tourist activity in Destin, and also a great spot to enjoy watching the boats coming in and out.
 An extension of the boardwalk continues into the HarborWalk Village, an epicenter of family fun and waterfront restaurants and pubs.